pradeep8129/nucleolus-centromere-tsa-data-analysis/README.md

 The modified excel sheet from the FISH data is provided here.
 The mean data from this FISH analysis was used in Fig 3e, 3h, 3k and Fig 7g

 Folder 3: Type1_2_peaks_vs_TSA_Seq
+This R code was used to overlap Type 1 and Type 2 peaks with TSA-seq data.
+This code was used in Fig 7b and 8b.